-So there are no payday lenders in New York?
+So there are no payday lenders in NYC?

 The state of New York prohibits payday lending in all forms, including over the phone and online, so you won’t be able to get a payday loan if you live in New York City.
 New York Penal Code 190.40 sets the usury rate at 25%.
 This means that all loans must have an APR at or below this rate if they are to remain legal.

 Short-term loans include a broad category of credit options, including payday loans, auto title loans and high-interest installment loans.
 While New York hasn’t specifically banned the practice, the cap on interest keeps these lenders out of the state.

 Many consumer advocate groups and lawmakers view payday lending rates as predatory and designed to keep people trapped in debt.
 Because of this, check cashers can’t give loans and all small loan lenders can’t finance a loan with more than a 25% annual percentage rate (APR).

 What other borrowing options do I have in New York City?